 - a.
-A description of specific supportive services available to support the residents of the project that meet the CoC Written Standards for Program Delivery.
+A description of specific supportive services available from the VA and other service providers to support the residents of the project that meet the CoC Written Standards for Program Delivery.
 The description must include the types of services, the name of the provider, the length of time the services will be available to each resident, and how the services will be monitored. - b.
 Proposed PSH case management caseload sizes and ratios. - c.
 A description of the service provider's experience providing housing stability support to people exiting homelessness to Permanent Supportive Housing or other permanent housing interventions. - d.
 A narrative describing how property management activities and supportive service activities will be separated or provided by different entities. - e.
 Identify the support services performance metrics to measure project success.